 I live for the people, and for my music, anything else is either a distraction or a lesson.

 I first started rapping aged 15, (6 years ago) and I've never looked back since.
 Rap is my only outlet when it comes down to expressing my feelings, without it my thoughts would eat me from the inside.

-My mother is British, and my father was born in Uganda, and I believe that the mix in cultures provided me an open mind.
-They have always wanted what's best for me, and my dreams have always had their blessing no matter how big, no matter how crazy.
+My mother is British, and my father was born in Uganda, and I believe that the mix in cultures provided me with an open mind early on in life.
+They have always wanted what's best for me, and my dreams have always had their blessings no matter how big, no matter how crazy.

 My parents struggled with me in my teenage years...
 I struggled with myself at the same time. our relationship was rocky but they never stopped loving me. nor I them for that matter. it's great to have your parents support down the path that you chose.